gnwill/P81-examples/README.md

 ### License

-This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This repository is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.